 “Your warmth and candor, humility and humor carried a clear tone through the morning and afternoon which I hope to one day emulate.
 You are indeed a student and a master, a teacher and a lovely human being.”

 Carol McInerney is a movement teacher based in Dublin.
-She teaches weekly classes and workshops and works regularly with community groups and within education and medical settings.
-She practices as a counsellor and movement therapist in Dublin where she works with individuals and smaller groups.
+She teaches weekly open classes and regular workshops and also works with community groups and within education and medical settings.
+Her private practice as a counsellor and movement therapist is where she works with individuals and smaller groups.
 She is an Open Floor Teacher and a working member of Open Floor International.
-Her work draws upon 16 years of study & training in movement meditation, energy medicine and embodiment practices.
+Her work draws upon 18 years of study & training in movement meditation, energy medicine, embodiment practices and ecstatic dance.

 For more information on her work, as well as the program for her classes and workshops please go to www.themovingbody.ie